blachniet/AreMyPhotosUploaded/README.md

 # AreMyPhotosUploaded

-Scans a given directory for photos and looks for the same photos in your Google Photos account.
+Scans a given directory for photos and looks for the same photos in your Google Photos library.

 ## Setup